-- MBACP - I am a registered member of the British Association for Counselling and Psychotherapy
+- MBACP (Accred) - I am an accredited member of the British Association for Counselling and Psychotherapy

-- Internal Family Systems for Trauma, Anxiety, Depression and Addiction with Dr Richard Schwartz sonf Dr Frank Anderson
+- Internal Family Systems for Trauma, Anxiety, Depression and Addiction with Dr Richard Schwartz and Dr Frank Anderson

 - Integrative Trauma Treatment blending IFS, Sensorimotor, Mindfulness and Psychoeducation with Janina Fisher

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.